albinocosta/Amazon_Search/README.md

 To be able to run this project you will need:

 1 - An ruby IDE.
 Eg.: VS Code 2 - Ruby 2.6.6p146 with dev kit 3 - If necessary, update the libraries needed to run the tests.
 Use bundle uninstall.
-Dependencies are described in gemfile;
+Dependencies are described in gemfile (capybara/ cucumber/ rspec/ selenium webdriver/ site_prism);

-2 - Environment is set up for homologation and for development it should be set up at rspec.yml file.
-Don't forget to provide the right url for this case in dev.yml file;
+2 - Environment is set up for homologation and for development it should be set up.
+Don't forget to provide the right url for development case;

 3 - Be sure your IDE have pluggins for Ruby and Cucumber.
 It a good option take vscode-icons for better file previews.